lelox93/SimpleThimble/docs/chapters/VR application/vr-desktop.rst

 |

-From here you have to select the ``COM`` port where the dongle is attached to your computer.
-Moreover, on the right bottom corner, you can see two sliders for offset.
-The offset are used to set the minimum and maximum values of the force feedback.
-On the right side there is a panel ``Debug`` for debugging, without the need to open the serial connection.
-Once you have pressed the ``Start`` button, you can move the sphere using the mouse or trackpad of your computer.
-The sphere will move on the surface and collide with the obstacles.
-The thimble will produce force when the sphere collides with an obstacle.
-The demo will be as the following:
+In the application, you need to select the ``COM`` port where the dongle is connected to your computer.
+Additionally, at the bottom right corner, you will see two sliders for offset adjustments.
+These offsets are used to set the minimum and maximum values of the force feedback.
+On the right side, there is a ``Debug`` panel for debugging without opening the serial connection.
+Once you press the ``Start`` button, you can move the sphere using your mouse or trackpad.
+The sphere will navigate the surface and collide with obstacles, while the thimble generates force feedback upon collision.
+The demo will look like the following:

 .. image:: desktopApp.gif
    :alt: pref